GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

 ## Explaining the Code
 So now that we are in the folder, you can now see that the contents of this folder are all open and available to be edited in VS Code.
-There are multiple files here in this folder the main one we will be concerned about it the [%Example] file.
+There are multiple files here in this folder the main one we will be concerned about is the Oscilator.cpp file.

 **The Oscilator.cpp file defines what our microcontroller is doing.**
 It is an ordered set of instructions for our microcontroller to process when it starts up.

-For now all you need to know is that this particular program creates a simple sound (a sine wave to be exact) for us to verify that we have everything up and running.
+For now, all you need to know is that this particular program creates a simple sound (a sine wave to be exact) for us to verify that we have everything up and running.

 ## Compiling the Code

 Now that we have the set of instructions that we want the Daisy to execute we now need to turn it into something that the microcontroller can read.
 This process is called **compiling** and it is how we can turn the code from our human language to something the computer can understand.

 Doing this is simple, however, **this is where you can tell whether or not the daisy tool chain is setup correctly on your computer.**